anywhichway/nano-memoize/README.md

 # Release History (reverse chronological order)

+2022-02-04 v3.0.4 A code walkthrough revealed an opportunity to remove unused code from v2.x.x.

 2022-02-02 v3.0.3 Added unit test for `maxAge`.
 Adjusted varArg unit tests for more accuracy.
 Slight optimizations to multi argument memoized functions.
 Slight improvement to cache clearing that may reduce GC.
 Updated license file for copyright period.
 Updated docs on `callTimeout` for clarity.